Aslan Therapy Notes

 Example: In this simple example, the child, in a pre-cognitive, pre-linguistic way, “learns” the meaning of the experience.
 It could be “fire is hot, dangerous, and bad.”
 Or “I am wrong, bad, and stupid for touching something that is hot, dangerous, and bad.”
 In other words, either the flame is bad, or I am bad because I have not yet learned to meet my own need for safety, or the parent says, “I told you not to touch that – serves you right for not listening.
 You need to listen to me.”
 The message is implicit but clear: “You are bad and wrong for not listening, and it is your fault that you are hurting.”

-Dualistic thought serves to ensure safety and a sense of belonging.
-If you do “this” instead of “that,” you will be safe, belong, and be loved.
+The function of dualistic thought is to ensure safety and a sense of belonging.
+If you do “this” instead of “that,” you will be safe, you will belong, and you will be loved.
 The external world will meet your needs.

 Example: You are 2 years old and touch a candle flame.
 It burns.
 The sensation in the nerve endings travels to the brain, triggering an immediate “fight or flight” response of fear (emotion) and withdrawal of your finger from the fire.
 Your emotional response to the candle is now fear (emotion) and avoidance (behavior).
-Very often, it can also be followed by rage and attack after the initial fear - defensive behaviors of Fight/Flight.
+Very often, this is followed by rage and attack after the initial fear - defensive behaviors of Fight/Flight.

 We only start thinking unitively in both/and terms as we heal all the dualities within ourselves.

-In our example above, unitive thought comes with expansion of awareness, where we start to understand that the flame of the candle is both dangerous and safe, both a blessing and a curse, useful and destructive, depending on circumstances and contexts, and my knowledge of how to relate to fire creatively and lovingly.
+In our example above, unitive thought comes with an expansion of awareness, where we start to understand that the flame of the candle is both dangerous and safe, both a blessing and a curse, useful and destructive, depending on circumstances and context, and on my knowledge of how to relate to fire creatively and lovingly.
 We have the awareness that neither I nor the fire was bad.
-It is just a fact that fire on the skin causes pain without any added meaning and interpretation of good or bad, right or wrong.
+It is just a fact that fire on the skin causes pain, without any added meaning or interpretation of good or bad, right or wrong.

 The interconnection of perceptual experience, emotion, and meaning